tungstennn/AWS-DevOps-Infrastructure-Automation-with-Terraform-CI-CD-and-Nginx-Deployment/README.md

 - [x] Document all modules and their inputs/outputs in this README.

 ### **CI/CD Pipeline**
-- [ ] Create a CI/CD pipeline to automate Terraform workflows (e.g., using GitHub Actions, GitLab CI, or Jenkins).
+- [x] Create a CI/CD pipeline to automate Terraform workflows for `dev` and `stage` branches.
-- [ ] Ensure the pipeline runs `terraform plan` and `terraform apply` as part of the workflow.
+- [ ] Fully resolve issues with the `prod` branch pipeline to ensure end-to-end functionality.

 ### **Bonus**
 - [ ] Write Terratests for the modules to validate infrastructure (in Golang or Python).
 - [x] Create a detailed README for the project to allow others to reproduce the work.
 - [x] Commit the project to a GitHub repository, including useful files like `.gitignore` and pre-commit hooks.
 ## **Progress Summary**

 1. **Modularization**: